aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 examples](https://docs.openzeppelin.com/contracts/4.x/erc721).
 However, the code has been changed to fit the use case of this tutorial.
-The use case is about how to deploy and manage the life cycle of a simple COVID-19 vaccine NFT token 💊💊 using Truffle on the Aurora TestNet.
+The use case is about how to deploy and manage the life cycle of a simple COVID-19 vaccine NFT token 💊💊 using Truffle on the Aurora Testnet.

 ![Truffle NFT example](../../_img/truffle_nft_example.png)